Site Overlay

 Orthopaedic surgeons specializing in the spine diagnose and treat conditions of the back and neck, including pain, trauma, and degenerative diseases, using a range of treatments from non-surgical options like medication and physical therapy to surgical interventions like spinal fusion and disc replacement.

-They are medical doctors (MDs or DOs) who have completed extensive specialized training in the musculoskeletal system and follow patients through their entire treatment and rehabilitation process.
+They are medical doctors (MDs or DOs) who have completed extensive specialized training in the musculoskeletal system and who follow patients through their entire treatment and rehabilitation.

 Diagnosis: They identify the underlying cause of spine-related issues.

-Conservative Treatments: They first consider treatments such as physical therapy, bracing, and medication.
+Conservative Treatments: They first consider physical therapy, bracing, and medication.

 Surgical Interventions: If necessary, they perform surgical procedures like: